Uncertainty-aware Pseudo-label Selection for Positive-Unlabeled Learning: Method

 \subsection{Model uncertainty}

-To quantify the predictive uncertainty, we utilize a deep ensemble with $K$ networks with the same architecture, each trained on the full training dataset \cite{deepens}.
+We utilize a deep ensemble with $K$ networks with the same architecture, each trained on the full training dataset \cite{deepens}, to quantify the predictive uncertainty.
 Given the predictions $\hat{p}_{i1},\ldots,\hat{p}_{iK}$ for a sample $x_i$, we associate three types of uncertainties to $x_i$'s predictions \cite{Hllermeier2021AleatoricAE}: the aleatoric uncertainty as the mean of the entropy of the predictions (Eq.~\ref{eq:unc_a}), the total uncertainty as the entropy of the mean prediction (Eq.~\ref{eq:unc_t}), and the epistemic uncertainty formulated as the difference between the two (Eq.~\ref{eq:unc_e}).

 where $\hat{p}_i=\sum_{k=1}^K\hat{p}_{ik}/K$.
 Epistemic uncertainty corresponds to the mutual information between the parameters of the model and the true label of the sample.
 Low epistemic uncertainty thus means that the model parameters would not change significantly if trained on the true label, suggesting that the prediction is indeed correct.
-The cumulative effect of many correct pseudo-labels added over time, however, is enough to push the model towards better-performing parameters, as we show in the experimental results.
+The cumulative effect of many correct pseudo-labels added over time, however, provides a strong enough training signal to push the model towards better-performing parameters, as we show in the experimental results.